Commentary

 . . .

-the buildingof transnational solidarity through a ‘larger conversa-tion’ is also needed, because such activity hastens the pace at which neoliberalism may recede into historicalobscurity to be replaced with a new discourse, a novelrepresentation that we can hope produces a more ega-litariasocial condition.
-Contestation actively workstoward and opens pathways to achieving thigoal(Purcell,2008;Springer,2010a,2011b),andwhiledis-course may for a time reinscribe the power of particu-lar logics, Foucault (1990) insists that no discourse isguaranteed.
+the buildingof transnational solidarity through a ‘larger conversa-tion’ is also needed, because such activity hastens the pace at which neoliberalism may recede into historicalobscurity to be replaced with a new discourse, a novelrepresentation that we can hope produces a more ega-litarian social condition.
+Contestation actively workstoward and opens pathways to achieving this goal(Purcell,2008;Springer,2010a,2011b),andwhiledis-course may for a time reinscribe the power of particu-lar logics, Foucault (1990) insists that no discourse isguaranteed.
 (Springer, 2012b: 142)

-Thus, we can recognize that although particular discourses may prevail to varying degrees acrossdifferent geographical contexts, therremains an
+Thus, we can recognize that although particular discourses may prevail to varying degrees acrossdifferent geographical contexts, there remains an

 Springer